pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 the [PROTON Extensions module] (http://ontotext.com/proton/).
 Furthermore we link the TNU's to the scientific name they are symbolizing via `pkm:mentions`.

-**Vocabulary of taxonomic name usage statuses.** Taxonomic name usages may be accompanied by strings such as "new. comb.", "new syn.", "new record for cuba", and so on.
+**Vocabulary of taxonomic name statuses.** Taxonomic name usages may be accompanied by strings such as "new. comb.", "new syn.", "new record for cuba", and so on.
 These taxonomic name usage statuses (from now on statuses) have taxonomic or nomenclatural meaning and further specialize the usage.
 For